Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 There are several forms of release:

 • .
 The cost of the ointment is only about 50 rubles.
-As part of the main component is prednisolone, additional components: medical white paraffin, glycerin and stearic acid.
+The main component is prednisolone, additional components: medical white paraffin, glycerin and stearic acid.

-• Tablets.
-The cost of tablets is about 68 rubles.
-As part of the main component is also prednisolone, additional components: milk sugar, potato starch, calcium stearate.
-It is used to treat diseases of the musculoskeletal system.
+• Pills.
+The cost of the tablets is about 68 rubles.
+The main component is also prednisolone, additional components: milk sugar, potato starch, calcium stearate.
+Used to treat diseases of the musculoskeletal system.

 • Prednisolone injections, which cost from 46 to 130 rubles.
 Main component: prednisolone sodium phosphate, additional components: water for injection, nicotinamide, sodium hydroxide.

-Dosage and scheme of application differs depending on the pharmacological form of release and disease:
+Dosage and application regimen differs depending on pharmacological form release and disease:

-• Prednisolone in ampoules can be prescribed in the form of droppers.
+• Prednisolone in ampoules can be prescribed as droppers.
 In this case, the dosage and continuation of treatment is determined by the attending physician.
-Usually droppers with the drug are prescribed to seriously ill people, people with severe allergies or anaphylactic shock.
+Typically, droppers with the drug are prescribed to seriously ill patients, people with severe allergies or anaphylactic shock.

-• In severe allergic reactions, 100-200 mg per day is prescribed.
-The treatment time is from 10 to 16 days.
+• For a severe allergic reaction, 100-200 mg per day is prescribed.
+Treatment time ranges from 10 to 16 days.

-• With bronchial asthma, the course of treatment is from three to 16 days, the dosage is prescribed by a doctor.
+• For bronchial asthma, the course of treatment ranges from three to 16 days, the dosage is prescribed by the doctor.
 Self-medication is not recommended.

-• With rheumatoid arthritis, an ointment can be prescribed in addition to the main drugs.
+• For rheumatoid arthritis, an ointment may be prescribed in addition to the main medications.

-• For skin allergic reactions, tablets may be prescribed 1-2 tablets per day.
+• For skin allergic reactions, 1-2 tablets per day may be prescribed.

-Injections can be administered intramuscularly and can make a solution for droppers.
+Injections can be administered intramuscularly and can make a solution for IVs.

-Solution works for about a day, depending on the susceptibility of the human body and disease.
-One injection may be enough intramuscularly for several days, especially in the treatment of allergic reactions and various diseases of the musculoskeletal system.
+Solution lasts for about a day, depending on susceptibility human body and diseases.
+One injection may be enough intramuscularly for several days, especially when treating allergic reactions and various diseases of the musculoskeletal system.
 The solution administered intramuscularly contains a fairly high dose of prednisolone, which has strong pharmacological properties.
-The injection of the solution is quite painful, but after a couple of hours (half an hour - two hours) relief comes.
+Injecting the solution is quite painful, but after a couple of hours (half an hour - two hours) relief comes.

 Indications for use

-The instructions for use say that with the help of the drug, shock can be treated, accompanied by a decrease in blood pressure, acute adrenal insufficiency, cerebral edema, asthma and rheumatoid arthritis.
-Also, the drug is used for allergies, severe allergic (anaphylactic) shock can also be treated with injections.
-With the help of the drug, hepatic coma is also treated.
+Instructions for use indicate that the drug can be used to treat shock, accompanied by a decrease in blood pressure , acute adrenal failure, cerebral edema, asthma and rheumatoid arthritis.
+The drug is also used for allergies; severe allergic (anaphylactic) shock can also be treated with injections.
+The drug also treats hepatic coma.

-The fact is that the adrenal glands stop producing the hormone in full, so the body needs an influx of the synthesized hormone for normal functioning.
-The drug increases the synthesis of peptide inhibitors and reduces the level of PG, stabilizes the membranes of lysosomes.
+The fact is that the adrenal glands stop producing the hormone in full, so the body needs an influx of synthesized hormone for normal functioning.
+The drug increases the synthesis of peptide inhibitors and reduces the level of PG, stabilizes lysosome membranes.

-Due to this, many diseases, with successful complex therapy and the correct selection of dosage, quickly decrease.
+Due to this, many diseases with successful complex therapy and correct selection dosages are quickly reduced.

 Contraindications

-In a state of shock the drug is administered without taking into account contraindications(emergency situations such as anaphylactic shock, traumatic shock, severe allergic reaction).
-With longer treatment, it is necessary to consider:
+In shock conditions the drug is administered without taking into account contraindications(emergency situations such as anaphylactic shock, traumatic shock, severe allergic reaction).
+For longer treatment, the following must be taken into account:

 • Osteoporosis;